on4r4p/Copernicus/README.md

 -  Add ability to save current session and continue where it stopped in  case of uncaught error.
 -  Add graphml , gephi , cytoscape ,export format .
 -  Add image search for yahoo and bing
+- Add Email search
 - Add Search results function for other file format
-- Add Search by language in Yahoo and Bing (Only google now)
+- Add Search by language in Bing
 - Add some search engines .

 *Wrote this cause of the maltego community limitation (12 results only)*